 140.5.
-As used in Sections 140.7, 141, 142, 143, 146, 148, 149, and 176 ef-this-eede, "quasi-community property" means all personal property, wherever situated, and-all-real-property-situated-in-this state heretofore or hereafter acquired:
+As used in Sections 140.7, 141, 142, 143, 146, 148, 149, and 176 ef-this-eede, "quasi-community property" means all real or personal property, wherever situated, and-all-real-preperty-situated in-this-state heretofore or hereafter acquired:

-- (a) By either spouse while domiciled elsewhere which would have been community property of the husband and wife had the spouse acquiring the property been domiciled in this state at the time of its acquisition; or - (b) In exchange for real or personal property, wherever situated, aequired-ether-than-by-gift,-devise,-bequest-er-descent-by-either speuse-during-the-marriage-while-demiciled-elsewhere which would have been community property of the husband and wife had the spouse acquiring the property been domiciled in this state at the time of its acquisition.
+- (a) By either spouse while domiciled elsewhere which would have been community property of the husband and wife had the spouse acquired the property been domiciled in this state at the time of its acquisition; or - (b) In exchange for real or personal property, wherever situated, asquired-ether-than-by-gift,-devise,-bequest-er-descent-by-either speuse-during-the-marriage-while-demiciled-elsewhere which would have been community property of the husband and wife had the spouse who acquired the property so exchanged been domiciled in this state at the time of its acquisition.

-For-the-purposes-of-this-section,-personal-property-does-not include-and-real-property-does-include-leasehold-interests-in-real property-
+For-the-purposes-of-this-section,-personal-property-docs-not include-and-real-property-docs-include-leasehold-interests-in-real property-